Top recommendation

 The deeper question: is orchestration enough?

-We've written the full version of this argument in our manifesto.
-The short version: data orchestration and copilots make reps more capable inside the cold channel.
+Read the full version of this argument in our manifesto.
+Data orchestration and copilots make reps more capable inside the cold channel.
 They don't change how the actual meeting gets booked.
-The reach problem is unsolved by better data orchestration.

 What "solves reach" actually looks like